Rosary Care Center in Sylvania, OH

 Cons

-• pro The night nurse is lazy, careless with medications, and prevents residents from using the bathroom during shifts.
+• pro The night nurse is lazy, careless with medications, and doesn’t allow residents to use the bathroom when on duty.

-• pro The nursing director is described as a condescending liar, and the administrator as a spineless wimp.
+• pro The nursing director is a condescending liar, and the administrator is a spineless wimp.

 Review